FOSSEE/online_test/README_production.rst

 2. Install `Docker Compose <https://docs.docker.com/compose/install/>`__

-2. Go to the directory where the project is located at:
+2. Go to the ``docker`` directory where the project is located:

    ::

-       cd /path/to/online_test
+       cd /path/to/online_test/docker

 3. Build the docker images